Updated on: 3/13/2019

-A couple was charged with a wrongful death lawsuit after a 6-year-old boy was found at the bottom of a pool during a party that the couple hosted.
+A couple is the target of a wrongful death lawsuit after a 6-year-old boy was found at the bottom of a pool during a party that the couple hosted.

 The couple’s attorney denied that they were responsible for the care of the child.
 The response also says that they were never notified by the boy’s parents he couldn’t swim.